paasmoo/tethered-by-time/diary.md

 ---
 Updated self-drawn sprites for enemies and the ground (It's now 32x32 pixel art).
 The ground is now based on tiles.
-Added coin object with self-drawn sprites (collectable).
+Added coin object & coin UI with self-drawn sprites (collectable).
 Replaced flag with self-drawn star sprites.
+Fixed game states for dying & winning.